SSJ2085/Router-1x3_UVM_Verification/readme.md

-The RTL for the router is same as that used in the router design repository
+The RTL for the router is same as that used in the router design repository.